jcbrinfo/slamtest/README.md

 		  that case, `""` is used in place of the aforementioned directory name.
 	* `"expected_status"`: The expected exit status.
 Its value is `null` except if the tested program returned an unexpected exit status.
-	* `"status"`: The exit status of the tested program.
+	* `"actual_status"`: The exit status of the tested program.
 Its value is `null` except if the tested program returned an unexpected exit status.
 	* `"message"`: The additional details.
 The corresponding value is `null` for most results except `"INTERNAL_ERROR"`.